fattyageboy/berthcare/design-documentation/design-system/components/buttons.md

 ## The Truth About Buttons

-After studying how home care nurses actually work—documenting visits in dim hallways, with gloved hands, while standing, often distracted by patient needs—we learned something critical:
+After studying how home care caregivers actually work—documenting visits in dim hallways, with gloved hands, while standing, often distracted by patient needs—we learned something critical:

 **Buttons aren't the problem.
 Button complexity is.**